SlapBot/slapbot.github.io/documentation/configuration/index.md

         always_on_engine = False

-- **assistant_name** - This resonates to the name of your virtual assistant, The system is optimized to give best results for "Stephanie". but you can give your own name to your assistant, and test how it goes.
+- **assistant_name** - This resonates to the name of your virtual assistant, The system is optimized to give best results for `Stephanie`. but you can give your own name to your assistant, and test how it goes.
 Just don't name anything stupid, bots have feelings.

 - **welcome_message** - This is spoken by your assistant, after it's all initialized and ready to run.

-- **wake_up_engine** - Can only take (True or False) Now this is a really cool part, what it basically does is that it toggles hibernation mode of stephanie, so what does that mean?
+- **wake_up_engine** - Can only take `(True or False)` Now this is a really cool part, what it basically does is that it toggles hibernation mode of stephanie, so what does that mean?

     Well instead of actively responding to each of your command, it just kind of goes to sleep.
 When you run the application, it's already in sleeping mode, and
-In order to bring it in active mode, speak "Stephanie, Wake Up.", this will bring stephanie to alive, and will now actively respond to each of your command, and now when you're done, you could say, "Hey Stephanie, Go to sleep.", and it will again go to sleep mode, and not responding to anything you're saying unless it's "Hey Stephanie, Wake up", or something similar to that.
+    In order to bring it in active mode, speak `"Stephanie, Wake Up."`, this will bring stephanie to alive, and will now actively respond to each of your command.

+    Now when you're done, you could say, `"Hey Stephanie, Go to sleep."`, and it will again go to sleep mode, and not responding to anything you're saying unless it's `"Hey Stephanie, Wake up"`, or something similar to that.
 I personally recommend True status because it just feels quite human, when you need stephanie, you call her, and when you're done, you just shut it off.
+So,

+    `Hey Stephanie, wake up!` to activate and `Hey Stephanie, go to sleep` to deacitvate.

-- **wake_up_command** - The command which enables stephanie to get in active phase, from hibernation one. remember if you have changed the assistant_name, make sure to change this one as well, in short this command is used to enable stephanie to active mode, again it's optimized to default, "Stephanie wake up" to yield best results.
+- **wake_up_command** - The command which enables stephanie to get in active phase, from hibernation one. remember if you have changed the assistant_name, make sure to change this one as well, in short this command is used to enable stephanie to active mode, again it's optimized to default, `"Stephanie wake up"` to yield best results.

-- **greet_engine** - Defaults to True, basically with this feature on, whenever you say something as "Hey Stephanie what is...", "Umm, well stephanie give me...", it ignores everything written before stephanie so that you can use it in exchange with "what is..." meaning using stephanie in any command is not necessary, my advice, let it the way it is.
+- **greet_engine** - Defaults to True, basically with this feature on, whenever you say something as `"Hey Stephanie what is..."`, `"Umm, well stephanie give me..."`, it ignores everything written before stephanie so that you can use it in exchange with `"what is the meaning..."` meaning using stephanie in any command is not necessary, my advice, let it the way it is.

-- **always_on_engine** - Defaults to False, basically it's equivalent to "Siri, ...", meaning just like in siri and cortana, you speak it's name and that makes the service to work, it's exactly that except, it will use assistant_name, which defaults to "Stephanie", and you can't give command, with the name, like can't do, "stephanie, what ..." instead "stephanie" and then after beep-boop, the command. **My advise? let it stay False, oh and whenever you turn it to true, make sure to wake_up_engine false since they are completely opposite to each other and wake_up_engine takes the precedence over this one.**
+- **always_on_engine** - Defaults to False, basically it's equivalent to `"Siri!"`, meaning just like in siri and cortana, you speak it's name and that makes the service to work, it's exactly that except, it will use assistant_name, which defaults to `"Stephanie"`, and you can't give command, with the name, like can't do, `"stephanie, what ..."` instead `"stephanie"` and then after beep-boop, the command.

+    **My advise? let it stay False, oh and whenever you turn it to true, make sure to wake_up_engine false since they are completely opposite to each other and wake_up_engine takes the precedence over this one.**

 <hr>